Frequently Asked Questions

 It therefore is the bonding agent that is in question under fire.
 The most common bonding agent is a thermo set plastic, two-part resin: such as epoxies, vinyl esters and polyesters.
 It is Glass Transition Temperature Tg. where polymer begins to soften and how resin performs.
 Thermo-sets do not re-harden and lose any physical characteristics of hardened laminate.

 Tg is a function of initial cure temperature.
 For example: many per preg plates and grids are cooked over 300 degrees.
 Therefore their glass transition is at or higher than 300 degrees.
 Epoxy resins in the field are usually cured at room temperature and have a Tg of roughly 120 to 175 degrees.

 In conclusion the difference between 120 degrees Tg and 300 degrees Tg is simply the amount of time.
 Yet you will have a Class-A fire rating.
 A thermal barrier such as ¼ gypsum board will improve this.
-But like many of the compounds that make up a building, depending on the duration of heat and smoke, many components may be lost and in need of replacement.
+However, like many of the compounds that make up a building, depending on the duration of heat and smoke, multiple components may be lost and in need of replacement.

 Yes!
 We recommend sanding lightly in order to help the paint stick.
 Just enough to scuff the surface.
 DO NOT use solvents.
 Any type of paint may be used to cover the straps.